 As with many alternative treatments, vitamin B supplements can interfere with other medications and treatments.
 Discuss taking vitamin B with your doctor before you begin using it.
 They will consider possible interactions and changes that may be necessary.

-People with depression tend to have low vitamin D levels, but most people in the United States are deficient in vitamin D. There is still some hope for vitamin D, though.
-Increasing your levels of the vitamin might ease depression symptoms.
+People with depression tend to have low vitamin D levels, but most people in the United States are deficient in vitamin D. Increasing your levels of the vitamin might ease depression symptoms.
 A report published in Issues in Mental Health Nursing suggests maintaining adequate vitamin D levels may help reduce depression.
 The vitamin may have some effect, but more studies are needed to determine just how effective it may be.

 Your body makes vitamin D when your skin is exposed to sunlight.
 You can also get vitamin D from certain foods, including cod liver oil, milk, sardines, and eggs.

 For many people, supplements are the safer choice.
 Routine sun exposure can increase your risk for skin cancer.
-Also, the sun’s rays are not strong enough in areas north of the 37 parallel.
-Many people in these regions aren’t able to make enough vitamin D to merit the sun exposure.
+Also, the sun’s rays are not strong enough in areas north of the 37th parallel.
+Many people in these regions aren’t able to make enough vitamin D through sun exposure.

 Studies supporting the use of vitamin D for depression are limited, so dosing information is limited too.
 You can take the recommended daily intake, which is 600 international units (IU) each day.
 You may be able to take a larger dose, but the suggested average dose is between 400 and 800 IU each day, according to the Mayo Clinic.
 Some people are able to take much larger doses with success, but you should do this only under a doctor’s supervision.